Large deviations for the 3D dimer model: Preliminaries

-Let $\threeeven$ denote the set of even vertices in $\Z^3$.
-We define $\mc P(\Omega) = \mc P$ to be the space of Borel probability measures on $\Omega$ invariant under the action of $\threeeven$.
 To explain why we look at $\threeeven$-invariant measures instead of $\m Z^3$-invariant measures, recall that $\m Z^3$ is a bipartite lattice, with bipartition consisting of even points and odd points.
 In the interpretation of a dimer tiling as a flow from in Section \ref{section:tiling_flows}, the sign of the flow on an edge oriented parallel to $(1,0,0)$ (for example) depends on whether the edge starts at an even point or an odd point.
 E.g. consider the tiling

 The flow associated to $\tau$ moves current (on average) in the direction $(1,0,0)$, while the flow for $\tau+(1,0,0)$ moves current (on average) in the direction $(-1,0,0)$.
 We want to our measures to be invariant under an action that preserves the asymptotic direction of the flow associated to a tiling, and this is why we consider $\threeeven$-invariant measures instead of $\m Z^3$-invariant measures.